Sierra Gold and Adobe Beige. I think it looks better all one color.

-Chevy hubcaps were very well designed and
+Now the 1956 Chevy hubcaps were very well designed and

 Oldsmobile deluxe spinner type wheel covers (spinners,

 or flippers).
 NOTE: Although stealing these type

 rear tire, even with the spinners on the wheels, so I

 skirts which protruded out from the body of the car

 This car came equipped with dual spotlights (twin spots), a common accessory at the time, so nothing had to be added there.

-So what does all this have to do with the title above?
+what does all this have to do with the title above?
 I

 parking lights, so I removed the parking light lenses

 Sierra gold is a kind of bronze color and when the light

 close to the amber color that parking lights are today

 I drove this car until I sold it in 1962 (for $650.00) and during this period I was stopped several times by the local law enforcement types who thought their main mission was to give hot rodders like me a hard time.
 It seems that having parking lights other than clear, was reserved for emergency vehicles only.
 They insisted that the lights were RED.
 I guess this was the color that was generated while looking through GREENcolored sun glasses.

 mouths work perfectly, but their ears seem to only pick

 up certain words like yes sir and no sir.
 They had no

 trouble saying RED but had extreme difficulty in hearing

 fairness, they let me off with a warning the first time

 so I decided I had to to a little more modification.